Box Tree Moth

 Signs of Infestation

 Caterpillars hide within the plants, so signs may not be immediately noticeable until sufficient feeding damages leaves.
-As the caterpillars eat, they produce a silk webbing around the branches and leave behind green-black grass.
+As the caterpillars eat, they produce a silk webbing around the branches and leave behind green-black frass.
 A similar webbing may also be produced by nesting spiders.

 Damage